Blueshadow58/Blueshadow58/README.md

 ### Hi, im Franco 👋

-I am a junior programmer looking to work as a full stack developer,🌱 and step by step im working to make it possible 📫, i learn React Js ,Bootstrap , and currently i am learning Nodejs.
+I am a Software Developer looking to work as a full stack developer,🌱 and step by step im working to make it possible 📫, i learn React Js ,Python and currently i am working with these tecnologys

 I have a group of proyects that i made working with technologies like